https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 24312 Active Page: Meet the Associate Program Directorsid:23516

 Valerie Harwell, MD

 As a native Oklahoman, she feels fortunate to have witnessed the incredible growth and change that Oklahoma City has gone through over the last 20 years, and enjoys taking advantage of all the city has to offer, from new restaurants, concerts, parks and walking trails, and cheering for the OKC Thunder.
-Dr. Harwell lives with her husband and their two cats in northwest Oklahoma City.
+Dr. Harwell lives with her husband and their two cats in Edmond.